-During the year ended December 31, 2023, we funded our operations primarily from cash on hand, cash flow from operations and proceeds from Kinergy's operating line of credit.
-In addition to funding our operations, we used our capital resources to continue our capital improvement projects, make an annual payment related to our acquisition of Eagle Alcohol, repurchase shares of our common stock and pay preferred stock dividends.
+During the year ended December 31, 2024, we funded our operations primarily from cash on hand and proceeds from Kinergy's operating line of credit.
+In addition to funding our operations, we used our capital resources to continue our capital improvement projects, make an annual cash payment related to our acquisition of Eagle Alcohol and pay preferred stock dividends.

-As of December 31, 2023, we had \$30.0 million in cash and cash equivalents and \$33.3 million available for borrowing under Kinergy's operating line of credit.
-In addition, we have up to an additional \$65.0 million that may be available for capital improvement projects under our Orion term loan, subject to certain conditions.
+As of December 31, 2024, we had \$35.5 million in cash and cash equivalents and \$23.1 million available for borrowing under Kinergy's operating line of credit.
+In addition, we have up to an additional \$65.0 million that may be available for capital improvement projects under our Orion term loan discussed below, subject to certain conditions.
 We believe we have sufficient sources of liquidity to meet our anticipated working capital, debt service, capital expenditure and other liquidity needs for at least the next twelve months from the date of this report.